aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Speed Considerations
 ----------------------------------

-Additionally, you can control certain aspects of the algorithm, which impact running time:
+Additionally, you can control certain aspects of the algorithm which impact running time:

 - **Tree Depth**: You can specify the depth of the trees via the keyword arguments ``pt_depth_tree_1`` and ``pt_depth_tree_2``.